jeria93/CineMate/README.md

 let result = try await Auth.auth().signIn(with: credential)
 ```

-> **Previews:** All Google/Firebase code paths are guarded by `ProcessInfo.processInfo.isPreview` so Xcode Previews stay offline.
+> **Previews:** All Google/Firebase paths are guarded by `ProcessInfo.processInfo.isPreview` so Xcode Previews stay offline.

 ---